Maximum value of B less than A such that A ^ B = A + B

 => A & B = 0 => B = ~A

 A = 4 (1 0 0) B = ~ A = (0 1 1) = 3

 Below is the implementation of the above approach:

-- Time Complexity: In the above-given approach, there is conversion from decimal to binary which takes O(logN) time in worst case.
+- Time Complexity: In the above-given approach, there is the conversion from decimal to binary which takes O(logN) time in the worst case.
 Therefore, the time complexity for this approach will be O(logN).

 - Auxiliary Space Complexity: In the above-given approach, there is no extra space used.
 Therefore, the auxiliary space complexity for the above approach will be O(1)

 Attention reader!
 Don’t stop learning now.
 Get hold of all the important mathematical concepts for competitive programming with the Essential Maths for CP Course at a student-friendly price.
 To complete your preparation from learning a language to DS Algo and many more, please refer Complete Interview Preparation Course.